-NOI is presented in this MD&A because management considers this non-IFRS measure to be an important measure of the REIT's operating performance and uses this measure to assess the REIT's property operating performance on an unlevered basis.
+NOI is presented in this MD&A because management considers this non-IFRS measure to be a valuable measure for evaluating the operating performance of the REIT's properties.

-The indebtedness to GBV ratio is a compliance measure in the REIT's DOT (as defined below) and establishes the limit for financial leverage of the REIT.
+The Indebtedness to GBV ratio is a compliance measure in the REIT's DOT (as defined below) and establishes the limit for financial leverage of the REIT.
 Indebtedness to GBV ratio is presented in this MD&A as management considers this non-IFRS measure to be an important measure of the REIT's financial position.

-Gross book value is defined in the DOT (as defined below) and is a measure of the value of the REIT's assets.
-Gross Book Value is presented in this MD&A as management considers this non-IFRS measure to be an important measure of the REIT's asset base and financial position.
+GBV is defined in the REIT's DOT and is a measure of the value of the REIT's assets.
+GBV is presented in this MD&A as management considers this non-IFRS measure to be an important measure of the REIT's asset base and financial position.

-Indebtedness is defined in the DOT (as defined below) and is a measure of the amount leverage utilized by the REIT.
+Indebtedness is defined in the REIT's DOT and is a measure of the amount of leverage utilized by the REIT.
 Indebtedness is presented in this MD&A as management considers this non-IFRS measure to be an important measure of the REIT's financial position.